marcwright/hogwarts/README.md

 ## Your Mission

-You're Rubyist Hagrid, a member of Dumbledore's Army.
+You're Pythonista Hermoine, a member of Dumbledore's Army.
 Correct all the errors so that this app runs properly.

 > The errors are all in locations that we've covered in class.
 (Even Voldemort's not that heartless!)
 Also, there are no changes necessary in the `app/assets` folder.